Suga joins ranks of Japan's 'revolving-door' prime ministers

 Suga’s predecessor, Shinzo Abe, set the record for the longest tenure as prime minister with nearly eight years in office.
 But before that, the prime ministership was often described as a “revolving door” because of leaders' short terms.

-Looking back over the past two decades, there are a number of others who lasted only about a year in the role.
+Looking back over the past two decades, Japan has had a number of prime ministers who lasted only about a year in the role.

 - Yoshiro Mori (April 2000-April 2001): He became prime minister after his predecessor, Keizo Obuchi, fell into a coma and later died.
 As a result of numerous gaffes, his support rate fell to 9% in media polls, forcing him to resign.